 Let’s step through some of the causes of the widening gender wealth gap and what we can do about them:

 Actions: Read our best advice on how to pay down debt, increase your credit score, and pay off student loans.
-Buy a Ditch the Debt coaching session.
+Buy a Budgeting and Debt Planning session.

 Real estate: Women pay more for housing and get less out of it.
 And 72% of white households own homes, compared to 41% of Black households and 47.5% of Latinx households.

 Actions: Get help deciding whether now’s the right time to buy.
-If you’re an Ellevest Executive member, we’ve got an investing goal for that.
 Call your legislators to tell them to take action against the Black property tax and predatory mortgage lending.